IMFs and Ion–Dipole Forces

 - Intermolecular forces (IMFs) are forces between molecules, not within them.

-- Types of IMFs (in increasing strength):
+- Types of IMFs (in increasing strength for similar sized molecules):

 - Dipole–dipole forces – between polar molecules